Australian Silky Terrier

 The Australian Silky Terrier is a little lighter, animated by curiosity and a spirited disposition.
 The wedge-shaped head is topped with thick hair split down the middle and standing V-shaped ears.
 Silks are more refined than the typical rat terrier.
 Adult males reach 26 cm at the withers and females 20 cm.
 The adult male dog weighs up to five kilograms, and the bitch weighs up to four kilograms.
 The dog has a magnificent blue and tan coat.
 It is straight and shiny, similar in feel and behavior to human hair.

-Silky Terriers can adapt well to any situation in life but need owners who have time for their beloved pets.
+Australian Silky Terriers can adapt well to any situation in life but need owners who have time for their beloved pets.
 Dogs do not like to be ignored, preferring to play with all family members.
-Fascinated by the breed, owners may be tempted to let a silky terrier do many things.
+Fascinated by the breed, owners may be tempted to let a Australian Silky Terrier do many things.
 It’s best to be sure to set rules and stick to them.
 The breed has a strong hunting instinct, so a leash is necessary when walking outside.

 Care